JacobBHartman/taj/README.md

 #### 1.3: Deploy and Configure Jenkins
+* You can use this for reference; however, to get the most out of this exercise, you should architect for the free tier, and come up with your own configuration: https://github.com/kumorilabs/getting-to-know-k8s/tree/master/kubernetes/jenkins

     • Deploy and Configure Jenkins [2]
     • Create a Route53 domain for Jenkins and unlock the Jenkins server
     • Retrieve the admin password from /var/jenkins_home /secrets/initialAdminPassword